oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Standalone connections and pooled connections can be created in python-oracledb Thick and Thin modes using OCI IAM token-based authentication.
-This can be done by using a class such as a :ref:`TokenHandlerIAM class <iamhandler>` or by using python-oracledb's :ref:`OCI Cloud Native Authentication Plugin (oci_tokens) <cloudnativeauthoci>`.
+This can be done by using a class like the sample :ref:`TokenHandlerIAM class <iamhandler>` or by using python-oracledb's :ref:`OCI Cloud Native Authentication Plugin (oci_tokens) <cloudnativeauthoci>`.
 Tokens can be specified using the connection parameter introduced in python-oracledb 1.1.
 Users of earlier python-oracledb versions can alternatively use :ref:`OCI IAM Token-Based Authentication Connection Strings <iamauthconnstr>`.

 OCI IAM Token Generation and Extraction
 +++++++++++++++++++++++++++++++++++++++